-The risk of fraudulent recognition can be rebutted, but the risk of management override of control cannot, since management is typically in a unique position to perpetrate fraud because of its ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
+The risk of fraudulent revenue recognition can be rebutted, but the risk of management override of control cannot, since management is typically in a unique position to perpetrate fraud because of its ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.

 Professional requirements Why Our audit approach Fraud risk from revenue recognition This is a presumed fraud risk under Canadian Auditing Standards.
-We have identified the following areas where there is a presumed fraud risk: - Government grants - Development charges Our audit approach will consist of evaluating the design and implementation of selected relevant controls.
+We have identified the following areas where there is a presumed fraud risk: Our audit approach will consist of evaluating the design and implementation of selected relevant controls.
 It will also consist of performing substantive procedures to address the relevant assertions associated with the significant risk.
-Fraud could include: Misapplying expenditures to incorrect grant funded programs in order to retain returnable funding.
 Recognizing grant or development charge revenue before it is earned Fraud risk from management override of controls This is a presumed fraud risk.
 We have not identified any specific additional risks of management override relating to this audit As the risk is not rebuttable, our audit methodology incorporates the required procedures in professional standards to address this risk.
 These procedures include testing of journal entries and other adjustments, performing a retrospective review of estimates and evaluating the business rationale of significant unusual transactions.
 Data & Analytics tools will be used to perform work in this area.